A graphite-prism definition for Avogadro's "integer": Stacking hexagons

 If $m=0$, the $N_{total} = 0$.
 If m = 2, $N_{total} = 2 \times 24 = 48$ atoms.
 If m = 4, $N_{total} = 4 \times 84 = 336$ atoms, etc.

-Although it may not be obvious from the equation above, $N_{total}$ will always be divisible by 12.
+Although not obvious at first glance, $N_{total}$ will always be divisible by 12.
 One can see this from our physical model by pointing out that any structure with even $m$ can separated into two equal layer-sets, each of which in turn (by symmetry) can be divided into six equal pie-slices.
 Mathematically, this is true since $N_{total}/12 = (m/2)^2(1+3(m/2))$ is an integer if $m$ is even.

-Of course we are looking for $m$ such that $N_{total} \Rightarrow $ Avogadro's number.
+Of course we are looking for $m$ such that $N_{total}$ becomes Avogadro's number.
 For example a faceted graphite-crystal with a set of $m$ (002) graphene sheets, each of which has $m$ atoms along the sheet hexagonal edges that make up the 6 \{110\} facets, would for $m = 51,150,060$ have $602,214,158,510,196,804,982,800$ atoms which compares nicely to current approximations.

-The result of this choice for m is closer to $6.0221415 \times 10^{23}$ than is the best (but non-realizable simple-cubic) model compared to it in the Fox article about Carbon cubes\cite{Fox2007}.
-It is also closest of the those proposed models to the value of $6.02214179 \times 10^{23}$ recommended here\cite{Mills2010}.
-Subtracting 2 from this value of m will put it closer to the lower value of $6.02214078 \times 10^{23}$ based on Si-28 measurements here\cite{Andreas2011}.
+The result of this choice for m is closer to the current experimental value $6.0221415 \times 10^{23}$ than is the best (but non-realizable simple-cubic) model proposed in the Fox article about carbon cubes\cite{Fox2007}.
+It is also closest of those proposed models to the value of $6.02214179 \times 10^{23}$ recommended here\cite{Mills2010}, and subtracting 2 from this value of m will put it closer to the lower value of $6.02214078 \times 10^{23}$ based on Si-28 measurements here\cite{Andreas2011}.

+The coincidental nature of this result is emphasized by the fact that the best multiple-of-12 match to Avogadro's number with a zigzag-edge graphite prism (with $m=46,472,916$) is only accurate to 6 instead of 8 decimal points.
+Literature on monolayer and folded sheets suggest that both types of edges occur\cite{Koskinen2008}, although armchair may be slightly more abundant\cite{Liu2009}.
+Bilayer edges appear even more stable\cite{Qi2010}, although ways to choose armchair over zigzag edges on macroscopic prisms (e.g. grown from a Ni melt) remain unclear at this point\cite{Amini2013}.
+Edge and corner reconstructions might further complicate the maintenance of structure at the atomic scale, on a ``mole-sized" standard in particular.

-This crystal would be about 1.71 cm thick, and have a (circumscribed-cylinder) diameter (twice the length of one side) of about 2.18 cm.
+The resulting armchair-graphite hex-prism would be about 1.71 cm thick, and have a (circumscribed-cylinder) diameter (twice the length of one side) of about 2.18 cm.
 A hexagonal prism like this is already approximately one-mole of carbon.
 If the physical model discussed here is used to redefine Avogadro's number, to the extent that Carbon-12 has a mass at or near 12 Daltons then one gram would be near if not equal to the mass of $N_A /{12} = 50,184,513,209,183,067,081,900$ atoms of $^{12}C$ as well.